 - Develop PIM knowledge and skills to create a PIM plan that informs a protection analysis, strategy, and response

-The PIM training included protection cluster coordinators, protection cluster IM counterparts, protection cluster NGO co-leads, sub-cluster coordinators, and active members of the protection cluster, among others.
+The PIM trainings target protection cluster coordinators, protection cluster IM counterparts, protection cluster NGO co-leads, sub-cluster coordinators, and active members of the protection cluster and sub-clusters, among others.

-The PIM trainings will continue in 2017, and are under development!
+The PIM trainings will continue from end 2017 into 2018, and are under development!
 Stay tuned for additional details.

 - Approx. 1/3 of the trained ‘PIM Champions’ had a stronger background in Information Management and 2/3 in protection

 Interested in including PIM in an existing training?